 Shutdown (Generic controllers - i.e. AK-CC) Defrost (Generic controllers - i.e. AK-CC) Case Lights (Generic controllers - i.e. AK-CC) Night Setback (Generic controllers - i.e. AK-CC) If a host network of AK-SM units are configured, a full system view can be seen by selecting the folder icon, for a (AK-SM) unit display click the relevant heading under the folder view.
-The schedule screen includes a mouse hover over, that indicates (per circuit) the schedule times.
+On the schedule screen, you can hover the mouse pointer over each circuit, and the schedule times information will be displayed.